dustpg/LongUI/README.md

 ##Remarks

   Windows 7 also supported Direct2D 1.1, but DirectComposition,
   planned support for Win7 without DirectComposition,but MS
   said that Win7 could upgrade to Win10 for free, so just 'planned'
+  and, maybe Win8.1/Win10 support in the next year

 ##LongUI Programming Style